WednesdayMWS/MoolahProject-Full-Assets-Public/README.md

 Current Issues:
 1. Cannot generate animation sequences or animation blueprints
 2. Cannot generate Physical Material or the blueprints they are tied to.
-3. Do not open currently generated blueprints as of now.
-They will crash the project
+3. I cannot guarantee the generated blueprints will look correct or not crash your uproject. but some should work :)